 I presented an introduction to network programming in Python for members of the Boston Python Users Group.

 I ate this sandwich in London.
 It had applesauce on it and was really good.

 I became a certified Software Carpentry instructor this year.
 Interactively teaching many dozens of students continues to be something I’m interested in but find much more difficult that the one on one interactions I have much more practice with.

 LIGO found gravitational waves this year!
 I didn’t do anything to help with this this year, but I did a long time ago.

 This fall I started interviewing with companies.
 It was interesting to finally see firsthand what interviews were like.
 I spent a lot of time at the Recurse Center helping RCers prepare for interviews if interviewing was something that there were nervous about.
-Sometimes I debriefed them after interviews to assess the value of this preparation, but actually being present was much better.
+Sometimes I debriefed them after interviews to assess the value of this preparation, but actually being interviewed was much better.

-Over three trips out west (many thanks to very patient and hospitable friends for housing me), the most fun interview by far was working with Amjad and Haya of repl.it.
+Over three trips out west (many thanks to very patient and hospitable friends for housing me!), the most fun interview by far was working with Amjad and Haya of repl.it.
 I spent three days with them helping implement a Python debugger for their online REPL/IDE product.
 At every company at which I interviewed, I was impressed with my interviewers and the teams I was applying to join.

 Today I start work at Dropbox.